-Guy Fawkes and Diwali are approaching.
-The National Council of SPCAs calls for restraint, responsibility and consideration from all quarters.
+The National Council of SPCAs annually calls for restraint, responsibility and consideration from all quarters.
 This media statement issued by the NSPCA on 19 OCTOBER 2015 is being reissued as a means of awareness

-Diwali is the Festival of Light and its beauty is inherent and we should remember that loud bangs form no part of it.
+Diwali is the Festival of Lights and its beauty is inherent and we should remember that loud bangs form no part of this wonderful celebration.
 Guy Fawkes has no relevance to South Africa and it is questioned why it is “celebrated” at all.

 Anyone with an animal is requested to be responsible and to ensure the animal’s safety and comfort.
 The hearing of animals is far more acute and sensitive than the hearing of a human.
 If a dog can hear a grasshopper eat, imagine what a firework sounds like.